 What We Didn’t Do

-Now that we both work and own a home, I often think back to the days when we lived on one income.
+Eight years later, life is radically different.
+Now that we both work and own a home, I often catch myself thinking back to the days when we lived on one income.

-First, we paid for cable TV and DVR service with Comcast.
+Full disclosure: we paid for cable TV and DVR service with Comcast during out first year of marriage.
 It was one of the few luxuries we allowed ourselves, to be honest, and even though our cable and internet cost us around $90 per month at the time, it served as our main entertainment.